KPTV: First Fox affiliation, then back to independence

-On October 9, 1986, channel 12 became one of the original charter affiliates of the newly launched Fox network; it would, however, continue to function as an independent station, since Fox wouldn't start a full weeks' worth of programming until 1993; it was one of the few non-network owne stations to affiliate with Fox upon its debut.
-However, KPTV did not remain a Fox affiliate for very long.
-By 1988, KPTV was one of several Fox affiliates nationwide (along with its Minneapolis–Saint Paul sister station, KMSP-TV) that were underwhelmed by the network's ratings and programming in its first two seasons.
-The station subsequently disaffiliated from the network on August 29 of that year and reverted to being an independent station.
-The Fox affiliation shifted to KPDX (channel 49), which first signed on the air in 1983.
-In 1993, KPTV, along with Chris-Craft's other independent stations, began carrying programming from the Prime Time Entertainment Network, a programming service that Chris-Craft had owned in conjunction with Warner Bros.
+On October 9, 1986, channel 12 became one of the original charter affiliates of the newly launched Fox network; it would, however, continue to function as an independent station, since Fox wouldn't start a full weeks' worth of programming until 1993; it was one of the few non-network-owned stations to affiliate with Fox upon its debut.
+KPTV did not remain a Fox affiliate for very long.
+By 1988, KPTV was one of several Fox affiliates nationwide (along with its Minneapolis–Saint Paul sister station, KMSP-TV) that were underwhelmed by the network's programming and low ratings in its first two seasons.
+KPTV subsequently dropped its affiliation with Fox on August 29, 1988, and reverted to being an independent station.
+Fox affiliation shifted to KPDX (channel 49), which first signed on the air in 1983.
+In 1993, KPTV, along with Chris-Craft's other independent stations, began carrying programming from the Prime Time Entertainment Network, a programming service owned by Chris-Craft in conjunction with Warner Bros.
 Entertainment.

 UPN affiliation

-By the early 1990s, Fox gradually rose in popularity as it began to carry stronger programming than had aired during KPTV's previous stint with the network, with many shows that were starting to rival the program offerings of the "Big Three" networks.
-In response to this, in late 1994, Chris-Craft/United Television partnered with Paramount Pictures/Viacom to form the United Paramount Network (UPN) and both companies made independent stations that they respectively owned in several large and mid-sized U.S. cities charter stations of the new network.
-UPN launched on January 16, 1995, with channel 12 becoming a UPN owned-and-operated station—the first such O&O station in the Portland market—as a result of Chris-Craft/United's ownership stake in the network.
-KPTV would eventually be stripped of its UPN O&O status in 2000, after Viacom exercised a contractual clause to buy out Chris-Craft's stake in the network, although the station remained with UPN as an affiliate for another two years.
+By the early 1990s, Fox gradually rose in popularity as it began to carry stronger programming than had initially been broadcast during KPTV's first affiliation with the network, with many shows that were starting to rival the program offerings of the "Big Three" networks.
+In late 1994, Chris-Craft/United Television partnered with Paramount Pictures/Viacom to form the United Paramount Network (UPN) and both companies made independent stations that they respectively owned in several large and mid-sized U.S. cities charter stations of the new network.
+UPN was launched on January 16, 1995, with KPTV becoming a UPN owned-and-operated station—the first such O&O station in the Portland market—as a result of Chris-Craft/United's ownership stake in the network.
+KPTV would eventually be stripped of its UPN O&O status in 2000, after Viacom exercised a contractual clause to buy out Chris-Craft's ownership of the network, although the station retained its UPN affiliation until 2002.